+Previously, I worked as a software engineer at Amuse Labs.
 I graduated summa cum laude from Ashoka University with a degree in Computer Science and Mathematics.
-My undergraduate thesis, Ring Trapdoor Functions: A Lattice-Based Framework for Secure Ring Signatures, developed a framework for constructing secure ring signatures from lattice assumptions.
-During this time, I also held research positions at the Max Planck Institute for Software Systems, IIT Delhi, and IIT Gandhinagar, working on problems across data systems, cryptography, and hardware-aware optimization.
+During my undergraduate studies, I worked with research groups at the Max Planck Institute for Software Systems, IIT Delhi, and IIT Gandhinagar on problems in data systems, cryptography, and hardware-aware optimization.

 Selected Publications View all